 A true Christian wears a face covering to protect others, and they do not laugh at people who choose to express their individuality and beauty with colored hair, piercings, or tattoos.

-A true Christian advocates equal pay for women and men, allows women to do as they see fit with their own bodies, and celebrates with their homosexual neighbors when they get married, or adopt their first child.
+A true Christian advocates equal pay for women and men, allows women to do as they see fit with their own bodies, and would celebrate with their homosexual neighbors when they get married, or adopt their first child.

 Hmmm, those were pretty sensational sentences, weren’t they?
 Well, they shouldn’t be.
 In fact, this whole post’s purpose can be summed up in two main points.